 - Wipe the saute pan clean, then heat the butter over medium heat until melted.2 tablespoons unsalted butter

 - Finish seasoning: Crush the fenugreek leaves in your hand and add to the pan.
 If adding in the cream, reduce the heat to low and stir it in.
-Season with salt and additional spices as desired.1 teaspoon fenugreek leaves, 2 tablespoons heavy cream
+Season with salt, and taste the sauce, adding more spices if desired.
+If it needs a bit of sweetness, you can add the maple syrup.1 teaspoon fenugreek leaves, 2 tablespoons heavy cream, 1 teaspoon maple syrup

 - Cook the paneer: Add the paneer and reduce the heat to a low simmer.
-Simmer for about 3 minutes, until the paneer is just cooked.
+Simmer for about 2 - 3 minutes, until the paneer is cooked through.

-- Serve: Garnish with cilantro and red onion, and serve with lemon wedges.A handful of cilantro, A handful of red onion, Lemon wedges
+- Serve: Garnish with cilantro and red onion, and serve with lemon wedges.A handful of chopped red onion, minced cilantro, and lemon wedges

 Priyanka